 (b) Additional locations selected at the Transmission Facility owner’s discretion, utilizing the methodology in Section 8, Attachment M;

-(c) ERCOT mandatory fault recording and sequence of events recording locations operating at or above 100 kV, as defined below.
+(c) Locations operating at or above 60 kV, as defined below.

-(i) Interconnections with non-ERCOT Control Areas (i.e., outside ERCOT Region);
+(i) Interconnections with Control Areas outside the ERCOT Region;

-(ii) Substations where electrical transfers of equipment can be made between the ERCOT Control Area and non-ERCOT Control Area;
+(ii) Substations where electrical transfers can be made between the ERCOT Control Area and a Control Area outside the ERCOT Region;

-(iii) At all generating station switchyards connected to the ERCOT System with an aggregated generating capacity above 100 MVA or at the remote line terminals of each generating station switchyard.
+(iii) All switchyards serving a Generation Resource or ESR connected to the ERCOT System with an aggregated gross generating capacity above 100 MVA or at the remote line terminals of each generating station switchyard.

+(d) For any individual Load greater than 20 MVA that has experienced an abnormal trip or load reduction (including if caused by distribution connected resources) after a fault, ERCOT may require the installation of fault recording and sequence of events recording equipment and the Transmission Facility owner or Distribution Service Provider (DSP) shall install the fault recording and sequence of events recording equipment at an ERCOT-specified location as soon as practicable but no longer than 18 months after ERCOT notifies the Transmission Facility owner or DSP it must install the equipment; and

+(e) The Transmission Facility owner shall install fault recording equipment for each new individual Load over 75 MVA aggregated at a single site placed into service after January 1, 2023.

-(2) Facility owners shall install the fault recording and sequence of events recording equipment identified in paragraph (1) above such that half of the identified facilities have the associated equipment installed by July 1, 2020, and all of the identified facilities by July 1, 2022.
+(2) By December 31, 2024, Facility owners shall install at least 50% of the new fault recording and sequence of events recording equipment identified in paragraph (1) above and 100% of the fault recording and sequence of events recording equipment by December 31, 2025.

+(3) For any Generation Resource or ESR that has experienced an abnormal trip or power reduction, ERCOT may require the installation of fault recording and sequence of events recording equipment and the Facility owner shall install the fault recording and sequence of events recording equipment at an ERCOT-specified location as soon as practicable but no longer than 18 months after ERCOT notifies the Facility owner it must install the equipment.

 6.1.2.3 Fault Recording and Sequence of Events Recording Data Requirements